WSVN: Becoming an independent

-Immediately after the sale of WCIX, Ansin publicly announced that WSVN's news operations would not be contracted and would be expanded.
+Immediately after the sale of WCIX, Ansin publicly announced that WSVN's news operations would not be contracted and would instead be expanded.
 Ansin and Leider offered Joel Cheatwood an opportunity to leave if he wanted, due to Ansin's "blood oath" of WSVN having an affiliation with CBS or NBC not being kept, but Cheatwood decided to stay.
 At a staff meeting called by Cheatwood the following Monday, the majority of the personnel present verbally committed to staying in a show of support.
-Dave Beiber resigned as operations manager shortly after WSVN's independent status was confirmed: management, assuming WSVN would still link up with CBS, failed to purchase enough syndicated programming at the start of the fall season to compensate for the loss of a network.
+Dave Bieber resigned as operations manager shortly after WSVN's independent status was confirmed: management, assuming WSVN would still link up with CBS, failed to purchase enough syndicated programming at the start of the fall season to compensate for the loss of a network.
 Ansin later described WSVN as a station that had little to no effort put into it because of their prior NBC association, saying, "[w]e were very much the traditional network affiliate... we considered ourselves an appendage of the network".

 The station's plans were revealed as September 1988 began.
-Rebranded to Channel 7 News with an aggressive press-room feel, both Live at Five and the hour-long 6 p.m. news were relaunched as faster-paced, half-hour newscasts.
+Rebranded to Channel 7 News with an aggressive pressroom feel, both Live at Five and the hour-long 6 p.m. news were relaunched as faster-paced, half-hour newscasts.
 Addressing the loss of NBC, WSVN announced its 11 p.m. news would move to an hour-long 10 p.m. slot on January 1, along with an expansion of its early-morning local newscast Today in Florida in Todays timeslot and locally produced news magazine Inside Story replacing the NBC Nightly News.
 Hosted by WSVN anchor Penny Daniels, Inside Story was a pet project of Cheatwood, similar in tone to A Current Affair.
 WSVN signed up as a CNN affiliate for national and international news coverage, simulcasting Headline News in the overnight hours.
 Altogether, the station committed to producing 7 1/2 hours of local newscasts on weekdays under the belief their current audience would not defect to other channels.
 Station promos began to reorient WSVN as "your news station" and extensively advertised their upcoming 10 p.m. newscast during NBC's own prime time schedule.